check-spelling/systemd-systemd/docs/CODE_QUALITY.md

     daily.

-12. Our tree includes `.editorconfig`, `.dir-locals.el` and `.vimrc` files, to ensure that editors follow the right indentiation styles automatically.
+12. Our tree includes `.editorconfig`, `.dir-locals.el` and `.vimrc` files, to ensure that editors follow the right indentation styles automatically.

 13. When building systemd from a git checkout the build scripts will automatically enable a git commit hook that ensures whitespace cleanliness.